appdevspring16/msm_associations/README.md

 Our goal will be to build something that works like [this target](http://msm-associations-target.herokuapp.com/).

+There is a Getting Started video on Canvas.

 ## Setup

 1. Clone and open the code.